 In developing the structure of the Adjustable Block Program, the Agency took into account its review of the experiences of other jurisdictions, what it learned from previous procurements it has administered, and the feedback it received from stakeholders.
-For issues that are not expressly addressed in the Act, the Agency made policy decisions to implement the program that it believed will result in a cost effective and successful program, with those decisions then vetted through the Commission's Plan approval process in Docket No. 17-0838.
-In some cases, opposing or variant positions taken by other litigants were ultimately agreed to by the Agency or otherwise adopted in the Commission's Order.
+For issues that are not expressly addressed in the Act, the Agency made policy decisions regarding implementation that it believed will result in a cost effective and successful program, with those decisions then vetted through the Commission's Plan approval process in Docket Nos.
+17-0838 and 19-0995.
+In some cases, opposing or variant positions taken by other litigants were ultimately agreed to by the Agency or otherwise adopted in the Commission's orders approving the Initial and First Revised Plans.